Skip to main content Skip to navigation

 1. Enhanced due diligence processes are top of mind when onboarding customers

 Despite arguing that crypto customers expect a friction-free onboarding process, industry leaders say they’re applying more controls, not less.
 Simplified due diligence was rated the lowest priority onboarding control.
-With 90% of the group having worked in fincrime outside the crypto industry, they were in a good place to assess how the industry compares to other financial services businesses.
+With 90% of the group having worked in financial crime outside the crypto industry, they were in a good place to assess how the industry compares to other financial services businesses.
 65% said they believed transaction monitoring and customer due diligence (CDD) was a higher priority in crypto than in other industries.
 The interviewees said they’re taking advantage of high-quality vendor solutions to achieve both enhanced due diligence and a seamless onboarding process.

 2. No consensus is emerging on how to implement the Travel Rule